Ocean Cools Further October 2024

 In the chart calculated CO2 levels correlate with observed CO2 levels at 0.9987 out of 1.0000.
 This mathematical generation of CO2 atmospheric levels is only possible if they are driven by temperature-dependent natural sources, and not by human emissions which are small in comparison, rise steadily and monotonically.
 For a more detailed look at the recent fluxes, here are the results since 2015, an ENSO neutral year.

-For this recent period, the calculated CO2 values match the annual peaks, while some annual generated minimums of CO2 are slightly lower than those observed at that time of year, which tends to be Sept.-Nov.
-Still the correlation for this period is 0.9919.
+For this recent period, the calculated CO2 values match the annual lows, while some annual generated values of CO2 are slightly higher or lower than observed at other months of the year.
+Still the correlation for this period is 0.9928.

 Key Point